Inizio contenuto principale del sito

 Bio

 Guido Cassinadri got a bachelor degree in Philosophy and a master degree in Philosophical Sciences at the University of Bologna.
 During his master degree, Cassinadri has been an Erasmus student at Utrecht University.
-Moreover, he completed his master thesis on the theory of extended cognition with a research project at Innopolis University (RU) and thanks to a research fellow scholarship at the department of Cognitive Sciences at Vassar College (USA).
-Cassinadri worked as a consultant for Appears, is a member of the organizing commettee of the seasonal school "Ethos + Tekhné: Seasonal School for AI Researchers" of the EELISA network of Eruopean Univerisities.
+Moreover, he completed his master thesis thanks to a research fellow scholarship at the department of Cognitive Sciences at Vassar College, NY, (USA).
+Cassinadri worked as a consultant for Appears, is a member of the organizing commettee of the seasonal school "Ethos + Tekhné: A New Generation of AI Researchers (2nd Edition)" of the EELISA network of Eruopean Univerisities.
 He also developed a dissemination project thanks to his YouTube channel "La Filosofia Tiene Svegli".
-He is now a PhD visiting student at the Technical University of Munich at the Institute of History and Ethics of Medicine.
+He is now a PhD visiting student and guest scientist at the Technical University of Munich at the Institute of History and Ethics of Medicine.
+In conclusion, he is also a researcher member of the GENAI Project: "Ensuring Human Cognitive Flourishing against the background of GENerative AI: sustaining deep minds within our new cognitive ecology."

 Ricerca